IslandTrish-zz/IslandTrish.github.io/README.md

 To chat or discuss you will find me  <a href="http://www.maxinmontreal.com/forums/viewtopic.php?f=298&t=23268#p165225">Here On MaxInMontreal</a>

-Or use GitHub discussion  <a href="https://github.com/IslandTrish/IslandTrish.github.io/discussions">Trish On Git</a>
+Or use GitHub discussion  <a href="https://github.com/IslandTrish/IslandTrish.github.io/discussions">Trish On The Git</a>

 Download BootCamp Here <a href="https://github.com/IslandTrish/IslandTrish.github.io/releases/download/BootCamp/BootCampByTrish_V_1_06.oppl">BootCamp V 1.06</a>